offbyone/ideas/content/posts/2021-10-06-automating-letsencrypt-route53-using-aws-iot.md

 }
 ```

 It was pretty important to me that this role only have limited access in my account.
-I didn\'t even want it to be able to touch general DNS records, only the LAN subdomain that I want a wildcard for.
-This zone doesn\'t contain actual DNS records for my LAN domain, but my top level domain delegates to it. .
+I didn't even want it to be able to touch general DNS records, only the LAN subdomain that I want a wildcard for.
+This zone doesn't contain actual DNS records for my LAN domain, but my top level domain delegates to it. .

 ``` terraform
 data "aws_route53_zone" "lan" {